CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation: Results

 \subsection{CT-MR Liver (Cross-Modality) Segmentation (Task 1)}

 This task targets cross-modality learning and it involves the usage of CT and MR information together during training.
-A model that can effectively accomplish cross-modality learning would: 1) help to satisfy the big data needs of deep models by providing more images and 2) reveal common features of incorporated modalities for an organ.
+A model that can effectively accomplish cross-modality learning would: 1) help to satisfy large amounts of training data by providing more images and 2) reveal common features of incorporated modalities for an organ.
 To compare cross-modality learning with individual ones, Fig.\ref{fig:task_all}a should be compared to Fig.\ref{fig:task_all}c for CT.
-Such a comparison clearly reveals that participating models trained only on CT data show significantly better performance than models trained on both modalities.
-A similar observation can also be made for MR results by observing Fig.\ref{fig:task_all}b and Fig.\ref{fig:task_all}d.
+Such a comparison clearly reveals that participating models trained only on CT data show obviously better performance than models trained on both modalities.
+A similar observation can also be made for MR results by observing Fig.\ref{fig:task_all}b and Fig.\ref{fig:task_all}d. \lk{This shows that there are still improvements necessary for a single solution working on images of multiple modalities.
+However, remarkable developments in the machine learning field may overcome these problems.}

 The on-site winner of this task was OvGUMEMoRIAL with a score of 55.78$\pm$19.20.
 Although its DICE performance is quite satisfactory (i.e. 0.88$\pm$0.15, corresponding to a score of 83.14$\pm$0.43), the other measures cause the low grade.
 Here, a very interesting observation is that the score of OvGUMEMoRIAL is lower than its score on CT (61.13$\pm$19.72) but higher than MR (41.15$\pm$21.61).
-Another interesting observation of the highest-scoring non-ensemble model, PKDIA, both for Task 2 (CT) and Task 1 (MR), had a significant performance drop in this task.
-Finally, it is worth to point that the online results have reached up to 73, but those results could not be validated (i.e. participant did not respond) and achieved after multiple submissions by the same team.
-In such cases, the possibility of peeking is very strong and therefore, not included in the manuscript.
+Another interesting observation of the highest-scoring non-ensemble model, PKDIA, both for Task 2 (CT) and Task 1 (MR), had a dramatic performance drop in this task.